survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

-Again, the implementation has been coded drag and drop in mind.
-Later on we'll want to pass `noteId` explicitly so it doesn't hurt to have it there.
+Again, the implementation has been coded with drag and drop in mind.
+Later on we'll want to pass `noteId` explicitly, so it doesn't hurt to have it there.
 You've seen the rest of the code earlier in different contexts.

 ### Implementing `findLane`